 For as long as anyone can remember, the Huskers have touched a lucky horseshoe on their way from the locker room to the field.
 The horseshoe hangs above the door as Nebraska leaves the North Stadium.

 The Tunnel Walk

 The Tunnel Walk, which began in 1994, has become an integral part of Memorial Stadium’s game-day experience.
 It was created as a way for fans to share in the excitement of the team emerging from the locker room, something only a few could do before HuskerVision’s cameras and big screens came to Memorial Stadium.
-The sounds of the Alan Parsons Project’s “Sirius,” and the roar of the 85,000 frenzied fans rock the stadium as the Huskers burst through the locker room doors and into the tunnel on their way to the Memorial Stadium Field Turf.
+The sounds of the Alan Parsons Project’s “Sirius,” and the roar of the 87,000 frenzied fans rock the stadium as the Huskers burst through the locker room doors and into the tunnel on their way to the Tom Osborne Field.

 One of the Huskers’ most well-known traditions is the Blackshirts, which has become the common nickname for Nebraska’s defensive unit.
 The term originally dates back to the early 1960s and refers to the black jerseys that Nebraska’s first-string defenders wear in practice.
 The term has become a part of the vocabulary for every Nebraska fan and caught on nationally under Charlie McBride, who served as the Huskers’ defensive coordinator from 1982 to 1999.

 The Blackshirts are again at their finest under the direction of Head Coach Bo Pelini, defensive coordinator John Papuchis and the nation’s best defensive coaching staff.

 - Nebraska has ranked in the top 10 nationally in total defense 22 times since 1964.

 - Nebraska has ranked among the nation’s top 10 in all four major defensive categories (rush defense, pass defense, total defense and scoring defense) on five occasions, including 2009 and national title seasons in 1994, 1995 and 1997.